EMBA Electives

 Entrepreneurial Finance

-In this course, we focus on financial economic foundations of a new venture.
-We examine a new venture’s financing options, appropriate capital and governance structures, and risk management tools at each stage of its lifetime, from idea to exit.
-These choices are complex in nature, create path dependency (i.e. have long-term repercussions for future financial decisions), and substantially influence the magnitude of economic value created and captured by the start-up, and how this value is distributed among its shareholders.
+In this course, you will explore the financial and economic foundations of launching a new venture.
+You will examine financing options, capital and governance structures, and risk management tools at each stage of a venture's lifecycle, from idea to exit.
+These decisions are complex and path-dependent, meaning early choices carry long-term repercussions for future financial strategy.
+They also substantially influence how much economic value a start-up creates and captures, and how that value is ultimately distributed among its shareholders.

 Global Corporate Restructuring

-This course covers ventures, family businesses, closely held firms, and corporate restructuring transactions both in the U.S. and in an international context.
-Students analyze different corporate restructuring strategies including mergers, acquisitions, takeovers, spin-offs and leveraged buyouts.
-The course integrates corporate governance and agency dimensions, financial and strategic management aspects, and legal and accounting considerations into a unified framework for investigating issues in unlocking hidden values for all stakeholders involved.
+In this course, you will explore ventures, family businesses, closely held firms, and corporate restructuring transactions in both U.S. and international contexts.
+You will analyze a range of restructuring strategies, including mergers, acquisitions, takeovers, spin-offs, and leveraged buyouts — through a unified framework that integrates corporate governance, agency dynamics, financial and strategic management, and legal and accounting considerations.
+Together, these lenses illuminate how to unlock hidden value for all stakeholders involved.

 International Finance

-This course explores international financial instruments, markets and institutions.
-Topics include the nature of foreign exchange risk, the determination of exchange rates and interest rates, the management of foreign exchange risk with forwards and options, exchange rate forecasting, evaluation of international investments, currency speculation, the impact of monetary policy on exchange rates, and current developments in the international financial system.
+In this course, you will explore international financial instruments, markets, and institutions.
+Topics include the nature of foreign exchange risk, how exchange rates and interest rates are determined, managing foreign exchange risk with forwards and options, exchange rate forecasting, evaluating international investments, currency speculation, the impact of monetary policy on exchange rates, and current developments in the international financial system.

 Mergers, Acquisitions and Other Reorganization Methods

-The aim of the course is for students to understand the motivations, decision processes, transaction, execution and valuation consequences of financial, business and organizational restructuring by corporate units.
-The course facilitates developing the ability among students to plan, evaluate and execute corporate restructuring strategies using financial modeling and quantitative techniques.
-An additional objective of this course is to enable students to appreciate the fundamental issues involved in the structure and functioning of market for corporate control within the framework of finance theory.
-Students of this course must have a strong understanding of financial concepts and skills.
+In this course, you will develop a deep understanding of the motivations, decision processes, and valuation consequences of financial, business, and organizational restructuring by corporate units.
+You will build the skills to plan, evaluate, and execute corporate restructuring strategies using financial modeling and quantitative techniques, while also gaining an appreciation for the fundamental issues underlying the structure and functioning of the market for corporate control, all within the framework of finance theory.

 Value Investing from an Economic Perspective

-This course covers the basic theory and philosophy of value investing as it has developed since Graham.
-We will introduce and discuss the styles of important value investors including Graham and Buffett.
-We will present the basic techniques of investing: search, valuation, and the construction of a portfolio.
-We will use the framework developed to study specific companies.
+This course covers the foundational theory and philosophy of value investing as it has evolved since Graham.
+You will explore the styles of influential value investors, including Graham and Buffett, and develop core investing techniques spanning search, valuation, and portfolio construction, applying this framework through the analysis of specific companies.

 World Economy

-This course studies the most important business regions in the world, including the U.S., Europe, Japan, China, India, Russia, Eastern Europe, Latin America, and Africa.
-The goal of this course is to provide students with a working knowledge of the economic drivers, challenges and opportunities that are present in these regions.
-Students also learn about the performance of equity and bond markets in different countries and the economic forces underlying oil and other commodity markets.
+This course examines the most important business regions in the world, including the U.S., Europe, Japan, China, India, Russia, Eastern Europe, Latin America, and Africa.
+You will develop a working knowledge of the economic drivers, challenges, and opportunities present in each region, while also gaining insight into the performance of equity and bond markets across different countries and the economic forces underlying oil and other commodity markets.

 -